Get Inspired: How to get into hurling

 Ireland's Gaelic Athletic Association (GAA) is the governing body for hurling.
-The GAA website website offers video guides to the game as well as places to play and contact details.
+The Gaelic Athletic Association website offers video guides to the game as well as places to play.

 The Provincial Council of Britain GAA looks after hurling in England, Scotland and Wales and has details of clubs and events.

 A 15-a-side game popular in Ireland, hurling sees players use a wooden stick called a hurley to move a small ball, or sliotar, around the field.